minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

 Install the MinIO Operator using Kustomize
 ------------------------------------------

-The following procedure installs the Operator from the MinIO Operator GitHub repository using `kubectl kustomize <https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/>__.
+The following procedure uses ``kubectl --kustomize`` to install the Operator from the MinIO Operator GitHub repository:
-You can modify the Operator deployment after installation.

 .. important::

    Do not use ``kubectl krew`` or similar methods to update or manage the MinIO Operator installation.
-   If you use ``kustomize`` to install the Operator, you must use ``kustomize`` to manage that installation.
+   If you use Kustomize to install the Operator, you must use Kustomize to manage that installation.

 #.
 Install the latest version of Operator

    .. code-block:: shell
       :class: copyable
+      :substitutions:

-      kubectl apply -k github.com/minio/operator\?ref=|OPERATOR|
+      kubectl apply -k github.com/minio/operator\?ref=|operator-version-stable|

    The output resembles the following: